-Netflix users can play the GTA Trilogy starting December 14th
+Netflix users can play the GTA Trilogy starting December 14

 Netflix has not revealed updated data on how many of its users are playing its games, or which games are the most popular.
 However, it seems that Netflix is aiming to attract and retain more gamers by offering well-known and successful titles from the gaming industry.
 A report from last year indicated that less than one percent of subscribers were playing games on Netflix.

-Back in August this year, the streamer started testing its games on TVs, PCs, and Macs in Canada, in an attempt to bolster its gaming user numbers.
+Back in August, the streamer started testing its games on TVs, PCs, and Macs in Canada, in an attempt to bolster its gaming user numbers.
 Up until that point, Netflix had offered games only on Android phones or tablets running Android 8.0 or later and iPhone, iPad, or iPod touch running iOS/iPadOS 15 or later.
 The test expanded to users in the United States in October.

 Image credit: Netflix